raiden-network/spec/pathfinding_service.rst

 Additionally it must listen to the `ChannelNewDeposit` event in order to learn about new deposits.

-Balance and Fee Updates (Graph Weights)
+Capacity Updates (Graph Weights)
 ---------------------------------------
-Updates for channel balances and fees are published over a public matrix room.
-Path finding services can pick these balance proofs from there and update the topology represented internally.
+Updates for channel capacities and fees are published over a public matrix room.
+Path finding services can pick these capacity updates from there and update the topology represented internally.
-The Raiden nodes that want to earn fees mediating payments would be incentivized to publish their balance proofs in order to provide a path.
+The Raiden nodes that want to earn fees mediating payments would be incentivized to publish their capacity updates in order to provide a path.

 Balance Update